MartijnDwars/metaborg.github.io/stratego/language/08-creating-and-analyzing-terms.md

     EvalPlus = ?Add(Int(i),Int(j)); where(!(i,j); addS; ?k); !Int(k)

 Sometimes it is useful to define a rule anonymously within a strategy expression.
 The syntax for anonymous rules with scopes is a bit much since it requires enumerating all variables.
-A `lambda' rule of the form
+A _lambda_ rule of the form

      p1 -> p2 where s